xma711/notebook/statistics/bayes_theorem/README.md

 so the fraction of them who are happy is 40/50, or 80%."

-Bayes's rule
+Bayes' rule
 ------------------

-(what is the difference between Bayes's theorem and Bayes's rule??)
+(What is the difference between Bayes' theorem and Bayes' rule?
+No difference.)

-Bayes's rule simply states that
+Bayes' rule simply states that
 posterior (after) odds equals prior (before) odds times Bayes factor.

 Byes's rule relates that odds of event A1 to the odds of event A2 before (prior to)